cliburn/sta-663-2015-old/pretest.md

 ### Data management basics

-* Can read input from a CSV file into a data structure (e.g. data frame)
 * Convert the following data into linked tables in a relational databases (e.g. SQLite)

 | Student | Subject | Grade |